mlbernauer/drugstandards/README.md

 `drugs.standardize(["Benadril", "lopresor"])`

-#### 5. Return generic name for terms that have a Jario-Winkler similarity greater than 0.9
+#### 5. Return generic name for terms that have a Jaro-Winkler similarity greater than 0.9
 ```
 # Will return None if no match is found.